Want to Join our Ranks? We’re Hiring!April 30, 2019

 When we start working with a client, we first conduct a Design & Strategy Workshop.
 During this activity, we explain the principles, the process and build together a clear understanding of the expected responsibilities.
 We use this activity to build rapport and to set expectations on both sides.
-We are honest with our clients and explain to them that this process is going to require effort, time and commitment, but that at the end it would be worth it.
+We are honest with our clients and explain to them that this process is going to require effort, time and commitment, but in the end it will be worth it.

-Same applies with the KonMari method.
-At the beginning it is messy, it’s time-consuming, it seems really challenging… but once you are done with it, you know for sure that those hours were well invested.
-When you look at the results and experience the ease of use of the new system, you get that warm feeling that only order provides.
+This is similar to the KonMari method.
+At the beginning it is messy, it’s time-consuming, it seems really challenging—but once you are done with it, you know for sure that those hours were well invested.
+When you look at the results and experience the ease-of-use of the new system, you get that warm feeling that only order provides.